Benchmarking Nighttime Traffic Sign Recognition with Illumination-Adaptive Detection and Semantic Attribute Reasoning: Results

 \section{Results}

-\textbf{Experimental Settings.} We adopt a startified 5-fold cross-validation strategy for training and evaluation.
+\textbf{Experimental Settings.} We adopt a stratified 5-fold cross-validation strategy for training and evaluation, thereby reducing bias in the evaluation process.
 We choose mAP@50 and mAP@50:95 as detection evaluation metrics and macro-averaged precision (A.P.), macro-averaged recall (A.R.), and accuracy (Acc.) as classification evaluation metrics.
+We also report frames per second (FPS) to evaluate real-time performance and deployment feasibility.
+For fair comparison, FPS is measured end-to-end, from raw image loading to final predictions, including preprocessing, forward pass, post-processing, and CUDA synchronization.
+Each FPS value is averaged over five independent runs.